Large animal masses

 Inguinal hernias

 Inguinal hernias present quite differently depending upon the age of the patient.
-Adult horses with inguinal hernia are emergencies and often require surgery to remove the intestines from the hernia; The intestines can become devitalized quite quickly.
+Adult horses with inguinal hernia are emergencies and often require surgery to remove the intestines from the hernia; the intestines can become devitalized quite quickly.

 Adult bulls with hernias are typically not an emergency.
 These are associated with large fat pads in the inguinal ring that protect the intestines.
+However, fertility is impaired because of the heat generated by the extra things in the scrotum.
+Repair usually involves hemicastration and closure of the ring.